Kristinia DeBarge

 Kristinia Jamie DeBarge (/krɪˈstɪniə/; born March 8, 1990) is an American singer, songwriter and actress.
 She first appeared on national television in 2003 as a contestant on the American Idol spin-off, American Juniors.
 In 2009, DeBarge signed a contract with the Island Records department Sodapop Records, releasing her debut album, Exposed, in July of the same year.

 Life and career

 Family and early life

 Born on March 8, 1990, DeBarge is the daughter of James DeBarge.
 DeBarge began singing when she was 3 years old, but did not begin to take it seriously until she was 12.
 When she was 12, her father took her into a recording studio where they worked until 4 A.M. recording a duet titled "How I Feel Inside", which made her father realize that she was serious about beginning a singing career.

 In 2003, she was a contestant on the American Idol spin-off, American Juniors.
 DeBarge progressed to the semi-final round of 20 contestants.
 She was featured in the first group of ten semi-finalists and sang the song "Reflection" from the Disney film Mulan.
 However, she was not one of the five to progress from that group into the final ten.

-DeBarge is of mixed race.
-Her father is of African American, English, and French descent.
-Her mother is of Mexican, English, Norwegian, and French descent.